pkamb/KexpTVStream/README.md

 # KexpTVStream
-Unofficial Kexp tvOS Streaming App
+Unofficial KEXP tvOS Streaming App

 #Environment Dependencies
 This project has the following dependencies: